 Progent's SQL Server consultants can help you set up SQL Server as a distributed change management database and can show you how to integrate Configuration Manager with SQL Server Reporting Services (SSRS) to generate reports about SCCM management activities.
 If you have deployed a legacy version of SQL Server and are interested in upgrading to a newer version of SQL Server, Progent can help you assess the benefits and challenges of migrating to a modern release by providing online or onsite services like SQL Server 2019 migration consulting and SQL Server 2017 cloud integration consulting.

 Progent's certified Windows Server 2016 consultants can assist you to integrate Windows Server 2016 with SCCM 2016 (version 1610 or later) and can help you set up Active Directory Domain Services for your SCCM 2016 deployment.
-Progent's Windows 10 experts can help you keep your SCCM 2016 environment current with the latest versions of Windows 10 and show you how to benefit from the new management features continually added to the Windows 10 client operating system.
+Progent's Windows 11 planning and migration consultants and Windows 10 experts can help you keep your SCCM 2016 environment current with the latest versions of Windows and show you how to benefit from the new management features continually added to the Windows 10 or Windows 11 client operating system.
 Progent's Microsoft Intune consultants and Microsoft Azure experts can help you integrate SCCM 2016 with Intune to create a hybrid solution for centralized management of all your local and cloud-connected mobile devices.
 Progent's iPhone and iPad experts and Android specialists can help you integrate and troubleshoot smartphones managed by SCCM 2016.

 Progent's certified information assurance consultants can help you design and implement a modern security and compliance strategy that incorporates the data protection enhancements in SCCM 2016.
 Progent also offers System Center 2016 Operations Manager consulting to help you monitor the health and performance of your hybrid network environment and proactively remediate emerging issues before they become major problems.
 In addition, Progent's System Center 2016 consultants can provide online and onsite expertise for other cloud-aware management tools in Microsoft's System Center product family such as Virtual Machine Manager, Data Protection Manager, Orchestrator, and Service Manager.